Amazingren/Point-CMAE/README.md

 - Use data aumengation mentioned in [ACT](https://github.com/RunpeiDong/ACT) can largely improve the finetune results.
 But our onw results are still a bit lower than what we expected.

+### Some Experimental findings:
+- If we use the normlization (for the student patch feature) for the recons_sp setting, the loss will be stop-decrease around 17.1, however, if we remove the the norm function, the loss will be stop-decrease around 7, at a slight cost of the unstable training.

+- If we use the liner function for the student patch feature, also the recons_sp setting, the loss will be stop-decrease around 8, but more stable

+- If